Comparing Arphie vs. Responsive in 2025

 What We're Building Next at Arphie

-Based on feedback from teams processing 50+ RFPs monthly, we're focused on:
+Based on feedback from teams processing high volumes of RFPs monthly, we're focused on:

 The future of RFP automation isn't about replacing your team's expertise—it's about freeing them from repetitive work so they can focus on strategic differentiation and relationship building.

-This comparison is based on data from migrating 127 companies, processing 400,000+ RFP questions, and ongoing conversations with revenue operations leaders handling enterprise RFPs.
+This comparison is based on data from migrating customers, ongoing conversations with revenue operations leaders handling enterprise RFPs, and platform capabilities.
+Arphie has raised $2.9M in funding led by General Catalyst and is trusted by publicly traded and growth-stage companies.
 Platform capabilities and features change frequently—verify current capabilities with vendors directly.

 FAQ